The Long Discourses

 60. “The wanderer Pāṭiputra replied to Cāla, ‘I’ll return!
 I’ll return!’
 After saying this, he fidgeted uneasily on his rope seat.
 His foot became ensnared in the rope seat, and he couldn’t free it.
 How could he have gone to the Bhagavān?

 61. “Cāla then said to Pāṭiputra, ‘You are ignorant, just saying these empty words, ‘I’ll return!
 I’ll return!’
 Still, you can’t free yourself from this rope seat.
-How can you go to that large assembly?’
+How can you go to that great assembly?’

-62. “After chastising Pāṭiputra, Cāla returned to the large assembly and reported, ‘I carried the assembly’s message to Pāṭiputra and told him.
+62. “After chastising Pāṭiputra, Cāla returned to the great assembly and reported, ‘I carried the assembly’s message to Pāṭiputra and told him.
 His response to me was ‘I’ll return!
 I’ll return!’”
 Then, he turned his body on that rope seat, and his foot was snared in the seat.
 He couldn’t free himself from it.
 He couldn’t free himself from the rope seat, so how will he come to this assembly?’

 63. “There was then a Licchavi son named Dhūma in the assembly.
 He rose from his seat, adjusted his robe to bare his right shoulder, and knelt on his knee.
 With his palms together, he addressed the assembly, ‘I’m an insignificant servant to this great assembly.
 I’ll go and bring that man here.’”